manwar/docker-guide/README.md

 Volumes allow you to store data outside the container's filesystem, ensuring that the data persists even if the container is deleted or recreated.

-Example: Storing database files (e.g., MySQL, PostgreSQL) in a volume so that the data remains intact even if the database container is replaced.
+Example: Storing database files (e.g., `MySQL`, `PostgreSQL`) in a volume so that the data remains intact even if the database container is replaced.

 ### Sharing